vinceyoumans/KK/README.md

 3. Would generate a separate BoltDB file that can be saved.
 4. Perfect Time series solution

-###TODO
+### TODO
-..*Dockerize.
+* Dockerize.
 Get to run in an alpne os.
-..*ADD gRPC
+* ADD gRPC
-..*Create Test suite.
+* Create Test suite.
-..*Rearrange the Dir structure so the Source code is out of the way
+* Rearrange the Dir structure so the Source code is out of the way

-..*Possibly show this app running on a Ubuntu CORE OS.
+* Possibly show this app running on a Ubuntu CORE OS.
 Distribute the App from a remote server automatically.
-..*Possibly demonstrate app on Amazon Core OS.
+* Possibly demonstrate app on Amazon Core OS.
 Just to see what it does.

-..*Add a Web portal.
+* Add a Web portal.
 Probably vue.js ( another class )

-..*Improve the auto setup routine
+* Improve the auto setup routine

 ### Alternative Systems
 There are alternative systems using much of the same logic.
 One system listens for Messages from the CISCO call center directly thus does not read logs.

-###MISSION
+### MISSION
 This app will consume Log data from a CISCO Call center,  import them into a BOLTDB and export them in a number of other formats that are simpler to understand, including a spread sheet format.
 The app is designed to reside at the local call center NOC.